Skip to main content

 Option 1: Converting an in-person internship to a virtual format.

-If the internship host is able to assign remote projects and work responsibilities and provide mentoring through tele-communications, the internship may proceed.
+If the internship host is able to assign remote projects and work responsibilities and provide mentoring virtually, the internship may proceed.
 The student, UMD internship coordinator/instructor and internship supervisor/host should agree on the alternative arrangements.
-Students and internship coordinators should refer to program-specific protocols to guide decision making during COVID-19 (refer to the attached Guide for Developing Internship Protocols during COVID-19).
-For best practices in remote work during internship experiences, please view the “virtual internships” section in our Internship Guide for Employers.

 Option 2: Alternate approaches to obtain academic credit.